mckenney5/Crawl/README.md

 Crawl
 =====
-A free (as in freedom) and cross platform web crawler/spider.
-This program goes to a web page and returns all the links on said page.
-Depending on the givin arguments, Crawl will either display the links on the screen or in a log file.
+A free (as in freedom) and cross platform web crawler/spider writen in Visual Basic.
+This program goes to a web page and returns all the links and or emails on said page.
+Depending on the given arguments, Crawl will either display the links on the screen or in a log file.

 ## Directories